429 Too Many Requests error.

 Dynamic rate limits

-Together AI uses dynamic rate limits instead of fixed thresholds.
+Together uses dynamic rate limits instead of fixed thresholds.
 Each organization has a dynamic rate per model that adjusts based on:- The model’s live capacity.

 - Your recent successful usage on that model.

-How Together handles traffic spikes
+How Together handle traffic spikes

-Together buffers sudden traffic spikes so that every user keeps receiving timely responses.
+The Together platform buffers sudden traffic spikes so that every user keeps receiving timely responses.
 Best-effort smoothing absorbs most bursts before any limiting is applied.
 If a burst still produces failures, the error code you get back depends on whether the failed request was below or above your dynamic rate:- Requests at or below your dynamic rate return

 503 Service Unavailable.
 These failures are attributed to platform capacity, i.e., the model is overloaded and unable to serve requests (not due to your usage). - Requests above your dynamic rate return